iammapping/alfred-uploader/README.md

   * Just support `upyun` now, all provider name shoud be lower case
 * `UPLOAD_HISTORY_COUNT`
   * **Optional**, Default is `50`
+  * The maximum number of records to save
 * The provider specific variables
   * `UPYUN_BUCKET`
     * **Required**